openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzputs(str: string): Promise&lt;number&gt;

-Compresses the given null-terminated string and writes it to the file, excluding the terminated null character.
+Compresses the given null-terminated strings and writes them to the file, excluding the terminating null characters.
+This API uses a promise to return the result.
+The number of written characters is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.